charliemblack/gemfire-asset-tracking/README.md

  2 | 3
  ```

-Each node in the quad tree is then responsible for holding the data that is contained in the individual Quad.
-There
-are several design choices the developer has at this point.
-The developer can push down data down to the smallest quad
+One of the design choices the developer has is how the data maintained in the index.
+The developer can push down data
-defined by the tree or they can rebalance as data is inserted.
+down to the smallest quad defined by the tree or they can rebalanced as data is inserted.

 Here is another image that shows how a quad tree can sub divide a map:

  ![Example of a mecator map](/images/ExampleQuadTree.png)

-An item to note in the above map that the spaces do not have to be square they just need to be uniform.
+An item to note in the above map that the quads do not have to be square they just need to be uniform.

+From a performance perspective a Quad Tree is a O(log n) data structure like all other Tree data structures.

 ### Some Technical Information